Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Any registered voter is eligible to vote.
-The last day to register to vote for this election is Wednesday, October 17, 2018.
-The Town Clerk's office will remain open until 8 PM that evening.
+You may vote in this election as long as you are 18 years of age, on or before November 3, 2020 and are registered to vote.
+The last day to register to vote for this election is Saturday, October 24, 2020 at 8 PM that evening.
 You may check your voter registration status on-line at the following link: https://www.sec.state.ma.us/VoterRegistrationSearch/MyVoterRegStatus.aspx Please note that your voter registration status does not follow you if you have moved or if you have changed your last name.
 You must register at your new address or under your new name.
+Changing your address with the post office will not change your voter registration status.

 There are several ways to register to vote: